Atlas-OS/docs/docs/faq-and-troubleshooting/common-questions/windows-editions.md

 **Atlas does not officially support or recommend Windows Home editions due to its limited amount of customization, meaning some of Atlas' configuration might not apply.**

-## :material-check: What's offically supported
+## :material-check: What's officially supported

 Below is an ordered list of which Windows editions Atlas supports.
 Keep in mind that Atlas is only officially tested with **Enterprise** and **Pro**, so those are what we recommend.